edysfy/Group_website/sprints.md

 ### Agile

 Agile software development refers to software development methodologies which are based around an iterative design process where in each iteration stakeholder input is incorporated.
 This method provides frequent delivery of small portions of functionality, each portion being fitting with stakeholder requirements.

 The only stakeholder in our project was the end user.
 Therefore all feedback at each iteration came from user surveys and interviews.
 As documented in the [sprints] and [UX] at each stage of the development process we set goals based apon the user feedback collected in the last sprint.
 Once we had implemented the features described by our sprint goals we then repeated the process evaluating what we had done and getting more user feedback.

-This flexible but clearly defined process of of developing, evaluating then setting out goals provided the following benifits:
+This flexible but clearly defined process of developing, evaluating then setting out goals provided the following benifits:

 **Each element of functionality well designed:** Every time a new feature was implemented it was thoroughly reviewed by both the group and end users before it could be finalised.
 This meant that every feature of the end product was well thought out and user approved.

 **Encouraged regular more productive meetups:** Given the time constraints from both the project deadline and work from other modules it was important to keep meetings productive and not get sidetracked.
 Basing design desicions heavily on user feedback meant every video call had a purpose.
 Fresh user feedback and having each individually reviewed the relevent features before each meeting meant there was always useful content to be discussed.

 **Avoids final product being unfinished / not user friendly:** Constant feature creation and reviewal meant at each stage we added fully functional features.
 Working on smaller goals as opposed to thinking of the final product and having a lot of features as a work in progress meant we had a better idea of realistic time frames.
 This allowed us to know what features we would be able to implement in the limited time frame.
 This meant we didn't become over ambitious and end up getting to the hand in date with an unfinished product.
 Working on smaller, well refined and fully functional features also meant if we did run out of time we would still have something to show for our work.

 <a name="second"></a>